-According to the Journal of Nutrition , there are a handful of factors that we should know more about when it comes to zinc absorption, including:
+According to the Journal of Nutrition , there are a handful of factors that we should know more about when it comes to evaluating zinc deficiency and zinc absorption, including:

 - Phyates can negatively impact zinc absorption.
 These are typically found in foods that we likely eat almost every day such as cereals, corn, and rice.

 - Iron supplements can inhibit the body’s ability to absorb iron.
 It’s important to note that the effect isn’t the same if the iron comes from food sources.